okaeiz/ScrumScore/README.md

+Certainly!
+Below is your updated `readme.md` file.

+---

 # Scrum Adherence Score Calculator for Cultural Institutions

 A comprehensive tool designed to calculate an overall Scrum adherence score for different groups within a cultural institution.
 Built upon the principles of the Scrum methodology and the Taiga platform, this calculator ensures that each group's commitment and performance with respect to Scrum are quantified.